-We lease approximately 50,000 square feet in Cambridge, Massachusetts and 26,000 square feet in Ann Arbor, Michigan.
-The Cambridge lease expires in February 2022.
+We lease approximately 57,000 square feet in Cambridge, Massachusetts and 6,000 square feet in Ann Arbor, Michigan.
+The Cambridge lease expires in February 2022, and we have the right to extend until February 2027, subject to certain conditions being met.
 The facilities include clean rooms, laboratories and office space.
-The Ann Arbor lease agreement expires in April 2018 and we are reducing the square footage in Ann Arbor to only office space required for certain shared services.
+The Ann Arbor lease expires in April 2023.
 We believe that our facilities are adequate to meet our current needs.
 Additional facilities may be required to support expansion for research and development activities or to assume manufacturing operations.